 We’ve curated 5 ways to see fall foliage near Hershey and Harrisburg, PA.
 Central Pennsylvania is a nature-lovers paradise, but during the fall months, everywhere you look is a piece of art.

 Imagine thousands upon thousands of trees gradually changing to shades of gold, amber, burnt orange, crimson, and auburn.
 Moreover, our winding county roads, rolling hills, rivers, streams, and state parks create the perfect backdrop for fall foliage.
 Make it a fall getaway with a stay at Westwynd Farm, a destination in itself.

 #1 – HIKING

-If you prefer to see fall foliage up close and personal on two feet, then you’ll be happy to know there are plenty of hiking trails and scenic paths to take.
+If you prefer to see fall foliage up close and personal on two feet, you’ll be happy to know there are plenty of hiking trails and scenic paths.
 From state and city parks to preserves and conservation areas, the sky’s the limit.
 Here are 14 hiking trails to trek to enjoy the color.

 Additional Places to Stroll & Hike

 Kayaking down our beautiful creeks and rivers offers a chance to see fall foliage that would typically be out of sight.
 Kayaking provides an opportunity to enjoy nature’s bounty and fall’s glory in a quiet, leisurely way.
 Rent a kayak from Cocoa Kayak Rentals, or bring your own and row at your own pace.
 Kayaking the Susquehanna River or Swatara Creek Water Trail offers miles of scenic beauty.